gifale95/BERG/README.md

 # Initialize NEST with the path to the toolkit
 nest = NEST(nest_dir="path/to/neural_encoding_simulation_toolkit")
 ```
-#### 🔹 Generate in silico neural responses to the stimuli of your choice
+#### 🔹 Generate in silico neural responses to stimuli

-Step 1: Load an encoding model
+Step 1: Load an encoding model of your choice using the `get_encoding_model` function.

 ```python
 # Load an example fMRI encoding model